 Christmas is the time of year for giving and compassion – and perhaps even a side helping of indulgence.
+Going shopping?
+Download our Compassionate UK Shopping list here and our Compassionate Irish Shopping List here to know which labels to look out for.
 So eat, drink, be merry, and make sure you follow these simple steps for a compassionate Christmas dinner.

 1) Choose your turkey carefully.
 If you choose to eat meat, make sure you look carefully at the labels when choosing what to buy.
 If you can, buy a free-range, organic turkey – as organic farms have the highest potential for good farm animal welfare.
 The Soil Association’s organic certification goes beyond standard EU regulations, so check out their online Organic Christmas Market!

 2) Why not consider something different?
-Skip the ham hock and try some Christmassy mushroom pies or even a nut roast.
-Its bad reputation is completely undeserved.
+Skip the ham hock and try some tasty plant based mains this Christmas instead.
+Leave room for a mushroom and go nutty for a nut roast!

 4) Load up on veg.
 Carrots, potatoes and onions have an especially low carbon footprint.
 Make them the star of your compassionate Christmas dinner.